Career and Development

 Client involvement is central to our approach and our Client Involvement Group advise on our courses and co-deliver on several of them.

-Tailored role specific training is also included in this initial induction period which may include: Health and safety, Data protection, Fire safety, Display screen equipment, Moving and handling, Emergency first aid, Basic life support, Positive Behaviour Support (PBS), Professionalism in the workplace, End of life care, Introduction to mental health (learning disability, autism and dementia), Mental Capacity Act, Infection prevention and control, Fluids and nutrition, Pressure ulcer care, Medication management.
+Tailored training to specific roles is also included in this initial induction period which may include: Health and safety, Data protection, Fire safety, Display screen equipment, Moving and handling, Emergency first aid, Basic life support, Positive Behaviour Support (PBS), Professionalism in the workplace, End of life care, Introduction to mental health (learning disability, autism and dementia), Mental Capacity Act, Infection prevention and control, Fluids and nutrition, Pressure ulcer care, Medication management.

 New staff in client support roles will also be supported to complete the Care Certificate during their probationary period.

-We offer a wide range of apprenticeships for existing staff including:
+We offer a wide range of apprenticeships for staff including:

 Our LDP includes a range of development opportunities for aspiring, new and existing managers including specific programmes for: